candid82/joker/README.md

 ## Linter mode

-To run Joker in linter mode pass `--lint` flag.
-For example, `joker --lint foo.clj` will run linter for the file `foo.clj`. `joker --lint --` will run linter for standard input.
-Linter will read and parse all forms in the provided file (or read them from standard input) and output errors and warnings (if any) to standard output.
+To run Joker in linter mode pass `--lint<dialect>` flag, where `<dialect>` can be `clj`, `cljs`, `joker` or `edn`.
+If `<dialect>` is omitted, `clj` is assumed.
+For example, `joker --lint foo.clj` will run linter for the file `foo.clj` using Clojure (as opposed to ClojureScript or Joker) dialect. `joker --lintcljs --` will run linter for standard input using ClojureScript dialect.
+Linter will read and parse all forms in the provided file (or read them from standard input) and output errors and warnings (if any) to standard output (for `edn` dialect it will only run read phase and won't parse anything).
 Let's say you have file `test.clj` with the following content:
 ```
 (let [a 1])
 ```